 THEREFORE, be it resolved that the Executive Committee and CEO are directed to create a procedure for appropriately restricting disclosures of Confidential information during such an investigation, to be applied until the investigation completes.

 After discussion, Director Norris called the question, seconded by Director Kemmerer.
-Motion CARRIED, 11-4.
+Motion CARRIED, 11 Aye, 4 No.

 A roll call vote was requested.
 The Directors voted accordingly: